The top tight ends to draft for the 2015 fantasy football season in keeper/dynasty leagues.

 |2015 Projections||View Jimmy Graham's 2015 projected stats.|

-It's perhaps remarkable what Graham accomplished last year considering he played most of the season with one healthy shoulder.
-He finished second among tight ends in receptions and touchdowns and fifth in receiving yards despite suffering a Week 5 shoulder sprain that hampered him the rest of the season.
-Thanks to the gimpy shoulder he averaged a career-low 10.9 yards per catch as his yards and touchdowns fell dramatically from the previous season even though he had just one fewer reception than in 2013 on a four-year low 124 targets.
-The injury prevented him from fighting through double-teams, and he was routinely jammed at the line, which slowed him from getting downfield.
-He was targeted 10 fewer times from 20-plus yards, and after 13 receptions of 25-plus yards in 2013, he had just three last season.
-What's more, his long-distance touchdowns dropped from five to one.
-The shoulder healed with offseason rest, but the concern this year is moving to what has been the league's most run-heavy offense the last three years in a blockbuster trade to Seattle.
-Graham likely will play more in the slot than in tight for the Seahawks, who will use the him as a wide receiver at least as much, if not more, than the Saints, creating mismatches on defensive backs with his size (6-7, 265) and on linebackers with his speed (4.56).
-And Russell Wilson is sure to take advantage of his 38.5-inch vertical at the goal line where he's turned 27 receptions inside the 10-yard line the last four years into a league-leading 23 touchdowns.
-Graham's freak athletic skills could transform the Seahawks' unintimidating passing game, but his opportunities won't be as plentiful going from the league's second-ranked offense in attempts to the 32-second ranked offense.
+It's perhaps remarkable what Graham accomplished last year considering he played most of the year with a sprained shoulder.
+He finished second among tight ends in receptions and touchdowns and fifth in receiving yards.
+But thanks to the injury, he averaged a career-low 10.5 yards per catch as his production fell dramatically even though he had just one fewer reception than in 2013.
+He was routinely jammed at the line, struggled to fight through double-teams and was accused of "alligator arms" because he couldn't fully extend to catch passes.
+As a result, his targets of 20-plus yards and receptions of 25-plus yards both fell by 10, and his long-distance scores dropped from five to one.
+The shoulder healed with offseason rest, but the concern this year is the blockbuster trade to the league's most run-heavy offense in Seattle.
+The Seahawks likely will use him as a wide receiver at least as much, if not more, than the Saints, creating mismatches on defensive backs with his size (6-7, 265) and on linebackers with his speed (4.56).
+And Russell Wilson will take advantage of Graham's 38.5-inch vertical at the goal line, as Graham has turned 27 receptions inside the 10-yard line the last four years into a league-leading 23 touchdowns.
+But while double-digit touchdowns seem within reach, Graham's opportunities for yards won't be as plentiful going from the league's second-ranked offense in attempts to the 32nd.

 3. Travis Kelce (KC) Age: 25